-As with previous charcoal analyses carried out for Colchester Northern Gateway sites (Gray 2018; Gray 2020a; Gray 2020b) the most frequently occurring charcoal type in these features are oak and beech wood.
-Both wood taxa represented in the charcoal have uses as fuel and craft woods.
+As with previous charcoal analyses carried out for Colchester Northern Gateway sites (see Gray in CAT Reports 1219, 1479, 1544 and 1609), the most frequently occurring charcoal type in these features are oak and beech wood with some cherry/plum/sloe.
 Well-seasoned oak burns slowly giving off a '...good lasting heat...' and well-seasoned beech also burns well but not as well as oak (Skellern 2000).
-Oak wood provides long-lasting fuel (Gale & Cutler 2000, 205) and beech wood is also a fuel wood that burns at a high heat with little smoke (Taylor, 1981, 46).
+Oak wood provides long-lasting fuel (Gale & Cutler 2000, 205) and beech wood is also a fuel wood that burns at a high heat with little smoke (Taylor 1981, 46).
+Beech wood was the traditional fuel for bread ovens (Warren 2006, 46).
+It is possible that bundles of wood and woody stems from trees and shrubs such as young oak and cherry/plum/sloe were gathered to produce extreme heat and high flames over a short time (Marguerie & Hunot 2007, 1425).